Welcome to

 Signs and symptoms include:

-Treatment depends on the type of leukemia and its risk group.
+Treatment depends on the type of leukemia.
 The most common treatment is chemotherapy.

 Other treatments may include:

-The overall five-year survival rate for acute lymphoblastic leukemia (ALL) in children is approximately 90 percent.
+The overall five-year survival rate for childhood acute lymphoblastic leukemia (ALL) is about 90%.

-The overall five-year survival rate for children with acute myeloid leukemia (AML) is 65 to 75 percent.
-However, survival rates vary depending on the subtype of AML and other factors.
-For example, the cure rate for acute promyelocytic leukemia (APL), a subtype of AML, is now higher than 90 percent, but rates are lower for some other subtypes of AML.
+The overall 5-year survival rate for childhood acute myeloid leukemia (AML) is 65-75%.
+Survival rates vary depending on the subtype of AML and other factors.
+For example, the cure rate for acute promyelocytic leukemia (APL), a subtype of AML, is now higher than 90%.
+But rates are lower for some other subtypes of AML.

-For chronic leukemias, five-year survival rates are less helpful because children may live for a long time with the leukemia without actually being cured.
-In the past, five-year survival rates for chronic myelogenous leukemia (CML) were reported to be in the range of 60 to 80 percent, but are now much higher.
+For chronic leukemias, 5-year survival rates are less helpful because children may live a long time with leukemia without being cured.
+In the past, 5-year survival rates for chronic myeloid leukemia (CML) were reported to be 60–80%.
+They are now much higher.

 —